colyseus/docs/docs/state/fossil-delta.md

 # [State Handling](/state/overview) » Fossil Delta

 The `FossilDeltaSerializer` is permissive about which structure you provide as the state.
-You may provide a raw object, a class instance, and all its [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#Description) are going to be serialized to the clients.
+You may provide a raw object, or a class instance.
+All the [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#Description) of the object provided are going to be serialized to the clients.

+- Non-synchronizable properties should be non-enumerable (through [`@nosync`](#non-synchronizable-properties-nosync))
+- You may white-list synchronizable propertires through [`toJSON()`](#tojson) method.

 ## Server-side